bootstarted/luminol/README.md

 TODO:
  * [ ] When HMR is not usable, restart the child server,
- * [ ] If the child server crashes, restart it,
  * [ ] Better configuration options,
- * [ ] Implement rest of possible standard HTTP server events,
  * [ ] Testing.

 ## Usage